What is Search Engine Optimization

 Search Engine Optimization (SEO) is the "art" of applying "code", "tags" and arranging content to make 1 page of your Web site highly relevant to 1 (possibly 2) subjects on that 1 page.
 If you apply SEO to 1 page and none of the others in your site, that can do more harm than good.
 Each page is optimized completely differently.
 If 2 pages are the same or very similar to one another, that will hurt your search engine results.

 Optimizing a website is a long, tedious process.
-It can take 100 hours or more to provide expert optimization because there is a great deal of analysis in every step in order to work with 1 website.
+It can take 100 hours or more to provide expert optimization to just one page of your Web site because there is a great deal of analysis in every step in order to work.
 Each page is different.
 So the more pages you have, the longer optimization mandates.
 Applying SEO is custom work for "every" website since there are no 2 pages the same - even in your own site.
-If there are, then 1 or both pages / Web sites will be sanctioned by the search engines, which simply means, you can be banned or at least forced to the back of the search results.
+If there are, then 1 or both pages / Web sites will be sanctioned by the search engines, which simply means, you can be banned or at least pushed to the back of the search results.
 Both of those options are not...optimal.

-Search Engine Optimization is without a doubt one of the most confusing and contentious subjects anywhere on or related to the Net.
-Without it, your Web site search engine position suffers.
-Sometimes to a point where your site cannot be found in the results.
+beyond one of the most confusing and contentious subjects anywhere on or related to the Net?
+Without it, your Web site Search Engine Results Pages (SERP) position suffers (or is non-existent).
 To make matters worse, when you question a developer about what works, what's best, which search engine provides "accurate" information about optimization, you never get the same answer from any 2 people.